-IMMIGRATION PROPERTY SURVEY
+IMMIGRATION PROPERTY INSPECTION REPORT

 Your Immigration Property Inspection Report will include the following: